rsksmart/devportal/docs/04-resources/04-tutorials/index.md

 linkHref="/resources/port-to-rootstock/ethereum-dapp/"
 description="Porting an Ethereum decentralized application (dApp) to Rootstock presents an exciting opportunity to leverage the benefits of the Rootstock network, which is a smart contract platform secured by the Bitcoin network."
 />
+<FilterItem
+value="advanced"
+title="Virtual Testnets on Rootstock using Tenderly" subtitle="Tenderly" color="orange"
+linkHref="/resources/tutorials/rootstock-tenderly/"
+description="Tenderly's virtual testing environment allows the creation of simulated networks, managing account balances, and manipulating contract storage – all without needing to interact with the Rootstock mainnet or testnet."
+/>
 </Filter>